 November 20, 2003 started out like any other day.
 It was a day of excitement for all of us.
 It was the day that Brian was going to test for his commercial pilot’s license.
 Brian, his instructor, and a passenger were flying out early that morning – unexpectedly, they had been asked to take the passenger to a larger airport at the last minute before flying on to Bowling Green, KY for the test.

 Brian’s excitement the day before was beyond boundless – he came to our house to complete his flight plan, and he couldn’t stop smiling.
 His voice was exuberant, his posture was proud and tall, his love for what he was doing was shining.
 He held my hand the entire time he was at the house – he wanted me to sit at the computer with him to fill out the flight plan.
 He kissed and hugged me before he left, hollering out “Love ya, Mom!
 Tomorrow I will be a pilot, isn’t that great?”
 I told him how proud I was of him, and that I could not wait to talk to him tomorrow.

 On the morning of 20 NOV, I was on my way to the hospital to pick up my father – he was being discharged after being hospitalized for one month.
 On my way, my husband called and quietly told me to meet him at the airport – after being asked several times, he would not tell me why.
 I immediately knew something was wrong – but I also knew it had nothing to do with Brian.
 After all, it was two hours past his flight time, and he was in Bowling Green – probably on his way back by now.

 I drove as fast as I could to the airport.
 I saw my husband’s face when I arrived at the airport and knew whatever was going on had something to do with Brian.
-I ran past my husband and into the operating base and asked them to call for my son.
+I ran past him into the operating base and asked them to call for Brian.
 The young man behind the counter turned and walked away.